topquark22/Thermo55/README.md

 Connect D5 to a normally-open pushbutton switch.

+For Fahrenheit display on the LCD, switch D2 to GND.
+This setting has effect in the loop real-time.
+It does not affect the numbers on the serial monitor, which are always degrees C.

+To alert when temperature is below the threshold, wire D4 to GND.
+To alert when temperature is above the threshold, leave D4 unconnected.
+This setting only takes effect at device start/reset.

 To keep the display permanently on, switch D6 to GND.
-Unlike other jumpers, this setting has effect in the loop real-time.
+This setting has effect in the loop real-time.

 Connect A6, A7 to two POTs configured as voltage dividers.
 A6 is fine adjustment, A7 coarse adjustment.
 (It is standard to mount the coarse knob to the right of the fine knob.)

-To alert when temperature is below the threshold, wire D4 to GND.
-To alert when temperature is above the threshold, leave D4 unconnected.

-Connect output pins D2 (alert) and/or D3 (auxiliary output) in accordance with your use case.
+Connect output pins D3 (alert) and/or A3 (inverted alert) in accordance with your use case.

 ### Transmitter module